emaan1111/the-shift-landing-page/CLICKFUNNELS_SETUP.md

 # ClickFunnels 2.0 Integration Setup

 ## Overview
 This integration automatically sends contact information to ClickFunnels 2.0 when visitors land on your pages with email parameters in the URL.
+Simply landing on the page with `?email=` applies the visitor tag, and clicking any CTA instantly registers the contact (adding the registration tag) and sends them to the upsell flow.
+It uses the ClickFunnels **upsert** endpoint so existing contacts get updated with the latest tags rather than failing with a duplicate-email error.

 ## Configuration Complete ✅
 - **API Key**: Configured
 - **Workspace ID**: jxRdRe
 - **Team ID**: JNqzOe
+- **Default Registration Tag**: `List-ShiftRegistered-Nov25`
+- **Visitor Tag**: `List-ShiftVisitiedNov24`

 ## How It Works